PLAST-Community/PLAST/README.md

 Connecting knowledge semantically across domains (disciplines - domains of application - specialization languages) and abstraction levels (concepts - praxis) through systemic interpretation elements / descriptors that enable the sharing of systemic stories.
 More info on [Vision & Description of the project](https://github.com/PLAST-Community/PLAST/wiki/Vision-&-Description-of-the-Project)

 ## Roadmap / tasks
-1. write and maintain this project description and list of resources (mid August to mid September).
+1. write and maintain this project description and list of resources (on-going).
-2. inform and convene our core group of supporters to answer the question "where do we want to start" to start outlining work processes and evaluating tools to start the project (mid September).
+2. inform and convene our core group of supporters to answer the question "where do we want to start" to start outlining work processes and evaluating tools to start the project (first meeting September [see video](https://www.youtube.com/watch?v=pTK3griQMs8&feature=youtu.be) ).
 3. each community member defines what he wants to work on / develop and what he needs to viably pursue his project in connection with PLAST and finds areas of overlap with others so things can evolve organically in an agile way.
 4. collectively define the actions and workflows to support individually and as a whole.
 5. assess existing tools (members of the community could 'advocate' and describe the pros and cons of the tools they prefer).
 6. set up / integrate the point zero start tools and work processes so that people can get started and the project can attract participation and develop organically (we could start to experiement on several, find ways to bridge the data, and compare for decision).

 ## Project development
-We will open up streams to get started with and develop in parallel:
+We will open up streams to get started with and develop in parallel see dedicated channels on the [PLAST community on Slack](https://plastcommunity.slack.com):
-- Work processes (a pattern language of the PLAST project?)
+- Work processes (a pattern language of the PLAST project?)see and comment the [PLAST Work Process Draft Document](https://docs.google.com/document/d/1hSe7V8whwuetsTSvtpqkPzVJW6EA37kK682WZCzL_EI/edit)
-- Set of tools (interface type wiki, semantic database, discussion space)
+- Set of tools (interface type wiki, semantic database, discussion space) see and comment the [PLAST Tools Needs & Possibilities Google Doc](https://docs.google.com/document/d/1thN4hW_JQ2VE9a1IGjM_EJLnHGAmZpiuYmmvok7Ykhw/edit)
 - Semantic / systemic interpretation elements (to write systemic stories)
 - Orientation engine/tools (to navigate across levels of understanding and semiotic relationships) and hermeneutical approach